 In 2019, we added a specific sustainability metric to our long-term incentive performance compensation scorecard.
 We believe there is a direct link between sustainability performance and overall business performance, including shareholder returns.
 Moreover, we expect sustainability performance to be a very significant factor in the long-term viability of our economic model, driven by increased emphasis on economic, environmental, social and governance impacts, including both risks and opportunities.
 As a result, we have introduced a sustainability measure to illustrate to our organization the growing importance of this measure, and to incentivize all members of our staff to focus on sustainability performance in their daily work.
-We are measuring our performance relative to our peer group in three independent, third-party sustainability rankings: CDP, RobecoSAM and Sustainalytics.
-We chose CDP, RobecoSAM and Sustainalytics as the agencies to focus on given their robust peer benchmarking systems via Bloomberg.
+We are measuring our performance relative to our peer group in three independent, third-party sustainability rankings: CDP, SAM and Sustainalytics chosen in due to their robust peer benchmarking systems via Bloomberg.
 As sustainability ranking standards and agencies evolve, we will review our scorecard weighting and agency selection.